bevyengine/bevy/_release-content/release-notes/schedule_randomization.md

 difficult to detect.

 Introducing schedule randomization!
-This will randomize the order of systems while maintaining any explicit system ordering constraints. `ScheduleBuildSettings` now includes a `shuffle_seed` field, that users can set to randomize their schedules.
+This will randomize the order of systems while maintaining any explicit system ordering constraints.
+Once the `debug` feature is enabled, `ScheduleBuildSettings` will include a `shuffle_seed` field, that users can set to randomize their schedules.
 For example:

 ```rust
 App::new()